11 stunning coastal walks in St Ives, Cornwall

 Circular walk west from St Ives

 If you're looking for a peaceful outing, this circular coastal walk from St Ives is for you!
 The route follows the scenic South West Coast Path towards Zennor before turning inland at the Hellesveor Cliffs and returning to St Ives.
-If you want a longer route, why not add a loop around the island at the end of the walk to create a figure-of-eight and take the coastal scenery differently?

 Find out more